Effect of spaceflight on the human body: Vacuum

 Human physiology is adapted to living within the atmosphere of Earth, and a certain amount of oxygen is required in the air we breathe.
 If the body does not get enough oxygen, then the astronaut is at risk of becoming unconscious and dying from hypoxia.
-In the vacuum of space, gas exchange in the lungs continues as normal but results in the removal of all gases, including oxygen, from the bloodstream.
+In the vacuum of space, gas exchange in the lungs continues but results in the removal of all gases, including oxygen, from the bloodstream.
 After 9 to 12 seconds, the deoxygenated blood reaches the brain, and it results in the loss of consciousness.
 Exposure to vacuum for up to 30 seconds is unlikely to cause permanent physical damage.
 Animal experiments show that rapid and complete recovery is normal for exposures shorter than 90 seconds, while longer full-body exposures are fatal and resuscitation has never been successful.
 There is only a limited amount of data available from human accidents, but it is consistent with animal data.
 Limbs may be exposed for much longer if breathing is not impaired.

 In December 1966, aerospace engineer and test subject Jim LeBlanc of NASA was participating in a test to see how well a pressurized space suit prototype would perform in vacuum conditions.
 To simulate the effects of space, NASA constructed a massive vacuum chamber from which all air could be pumped.
 At some point during the test, LeBlanc's pressurization hose became detached from the space suit.
 Even though this caused his suit pressure to drop from 3.8 psi to 0.1 psi in less than 10 seconds, LeBlanc remained conscious for about 14 seconds before losing consciousness due to hypoxia; the much lower pressure outside the body causes rapid de-oxygenation of the blood.
 "As I stumbled backwards, I could feel the saliva on my tongue starting to bubble just before I went unconscious and that's the last thing I remember", recalls LeBlanc.
 A colleague entered the chamber within 25 seconds and gave LeBlanc oxygen.
 The chamber was repressurized in 1 minute instead of the normal 30 minutes.
 LeBlanc recovered almost immediately with just an earache and no permanent damage.